-How Long Before Dogs Can Walk on Grass Seed?
+How Long Before Dogs Can Walk on Grass Seed

 In general, the grass should be about three inches tall.
 Then it should be fine to let your dog on it.
-Depending on the type of seed, this can take as long as two week to as much as a month or more.
+Depending on the type of seed, this can take as long as two weeks to as much as a month or more.
 But, there are some things you can do if you aren’t going to be able to wait.

 Does the Grass Species Factor into the Length of Time Before Dogs Can Walk on It?